Scott Robinson (Neighbours): Departure and return

 On-screen, Charlene moves to Brisbane and Scott promises to follow her, but only if he can secure a journalism job like the one has in Erinsborough.
 On 7 March 1989, it was announced that Donovan had quit Neighbours to pursue a music career.
 Coincidentally his record "Too Many Broken Hearts" reached Number One on the UK Singles Chart that same day.
 Donovan signed a new contract with Network Ten which allowed him to leave the show earlier than his original contract stipulated.
 Donovan said he was sad to be leaving Neighbours, but he felt it was time to move on.
 He stated, "They have been great and afforded me many opportunities.
 My contract allows me to return to Neighbours, so I'm still going to leave my options open."
 Donovan denied that he was "fed up" of playing Scott, but he felt that he had "fulfilled that part of me as far as acting is concerned."
 Network Ten's publicity director, Brian Walsh, was confident that Neighbours would continue to be a success after Donovan's departure and thanked him for his work promoting the show during his tenure.
 He added: "Jason was one of the new talents fostered by Neighbours and the series will continue to develop others."
 Donovan filmed his final episode in April, and it aired on 18 May 1989.
 Scott leaves Erinsborough to join Charlene.

 In 2009, Donovan revealed that he had been asked to return to the show for the 25th anniversary celebrations.
 He could not return due to work commitments, but he said that he was "very proud" of having been in Neighbours.
 Donovan was invited to return for the 30th anniversary celebrations in 2015, but he declined the offer, commenting "it's just not something I want to do."
 However, he agreed to take part in the documentary special Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.

-Following the cancellation of Neighbours in March 2022, Fiona Byrne of the Herald Sun reported on 1 May that both Donovan and Minogue were set to reprise their roles.
+In March 2022, Fiona Byrne of the Herald Sun reported on 1 May that both Donovan and Minogue were set to reprise their roles.
 Byrne believed Donovan and Minogue had filmed a guest appearance on Pin Oak Court, the outdoor location for Ramsay Street, during the previous week.
 Later on the same day, the return of Donovan and Minogue was confirmed on Neighbours' social media accounts.
 Executive producer Jason Herbison stated: "Scott and Charlene are the ultimate Neighbours couple and it would not feel right to end the show without them.
 We are thrilled that Jason and Kylie have come home to play a very special part in our series finale.
 It has been an emotional experience for them, for us and I'm sure it will be for our viewers."
+They appeared in was believed (at the time) to be the show's final ever episode.
+Subsequently, Amazon announced that they had picked up the series for their Freevee streaming service, and Amazon started filming the revived series in April 2023.